-Figure 7a reports the results of an event study following specification 3, where the outcome is the number of years it takes for a new idea to reach other cities, conditional on reaching them.
+Figure 6a reports the results of an event study following specification 3, where the outcome is the number of years it takes for a new idea to reach other cities, conditional on reaching them.
 This measure captures the speed of idea diffusion: after the railroad, ideas spread significantly faster, reaching other cities a decade earlier than they would have otherwise.

-Figure 7b reports instead the number of destinations that notable individuals move to, aggregated at the city of birth, after the railroad is introduced in their towns of origins.
+Figure 6b reports instead the number of destinations that notable individuals move to, aggregated at the city of birth, after the railroad is introduced in their towns of origins.
 Note that, as notable individuals tended to be quite mobile compared to the rest of the population even before the railroad, it is not clear that its introduction would significantly affect them.
-Figure 7b suggests that their mobility did indeed increase.
-Even taking into account city-specific time trends, on average they move to one additional city in their lifetimes, with the effect increasing over time.
+Figure 6b suggests that their mobility did indeed increase.
+Even taking into account cityspecific time trends, on average they move to one additional city in their lifetimes, with the effect increasing over time.

-6.2.1 Mechanism 1: Scholars' Mobility and Specialization
+6.1 Hypothesis 1: Increase in Specialization

-Having established that the railroad did have a considerable effect on knowledge and individuals' mobility, the following analyses test whether scholars' mobility facilitated the co-location of specialists, allowing cities' specialization in knowledge production and local knowledge spillovers.
+Having established that the railroad did have a considerable effect on knowledge and individuals' mobility, the following analyses test the first hypothesis, i.e., whether spatial integration increases specialization in knowledge production.
+A key mechanism behind specialization, it will be shown, is scholars' mobility.

 If scholars were more likely to move, where did they tend to move to?
 A reasonable expectation would be that individuals would move to larger cities.
 To check whether this is the case, I rank each city based on the number of scholars related to that city in the three decades surrounding an author's decade of birth, and I test whether individuals become more or less likely to move to a larger intellectual hub - which is correlated to moving to a larger city.
-This does not seem to be the case, as shown in Figure 8a.
+This does not seem to be the case, as shown in Figure 7a.

-Another possibility, suggested by the theory outlined above, is that scholars would be more likely to move to a cluster of other intellectuals active in a similar field.
-To do so, I use the biographies' standardized description of their profession.
-To group them into fields, I create
+Another possibility, suggested by the theory outlined above, is that they would be more likely to move to a cluster of scholars active in a similar field.
+To do so, I use the biographies'